 - Our ability to attract, develop and retain diverse talent is reflected at both the Board and management levels.
 Three of our six directors are women, and two of our directors identify with an underrepresented diverse ethnicity.
-In addition, as of December 31, 2021, 67.6% of the positions at the Company at the level of manager and above, totaling 556 persons, are held by women and other diverse persons, and 78.3% of our 4,955 total employees were women and other diverse persons. - GCE maintains hiring policies and practices that support diversity such as an Equal Employment Opportunity Policy, Nondiscrimination and Anti-Harassment Policy and Complaint Procedure, and a Disability Accommodation Policy.
+In addition, as of December 31, 2022, 68.8% of the positions at the Company at the level of manager and above, totaling 605 persons, are held by women and other diverse persons, collectively, an increase of 1.2% over 2021; and 79.8% of our 5,500 total employees were women and other diverse persons, collectively, an increase of 1.5% over 2021. - GCE maintains hiring policies and practices that support diversity such as an Equal Employment Opportunity Policy, Nondiscrimination and Anti-Harassment Policy and Complaint Procedure, and a Disability Accommodation Policy.
 We post all open positions to a variety of diversity-related job boards to ensure we attract a wide pool of candidates.
-We also collect and analyze employee demographic data to identify current trends and areas of opportunity in regard to our diversity efforts.

-- GCE provides employees and management with regular diversity training.
-New hires all complete anti-discrimination and harassment training within three months of starting at GCE.
+We also collect and analyze employee demographic data to identify current trends and areas of opportunity in regard to our diversity efforts. - GCE provides employees and management with regular diversity training.
+New hires all complete antidiscrimination and harassment training within three months of starting at GCE.
 Thereafter, all employees complete the training every other year, while management undertakes it annually.
-We have also provided Implicit Bias Training to all employees. - GCE provides learning and development support to our employees through numerous Employee Learning and Development ("ELD") initiatives.
+We have also provided Implicit Bias Training to all employees.

+- GCE provides learning and development support to our employees through numerous Employee Learning and Development ("ELD") initiatives.
 Onboarding Programs provide new employees a foundation from which one can progress in his or her career at GCE.
 Leadership Development, Team Development, Advanced Skills, and Self-Development Programs help employees improve their skills, assist management in identifying potential talent for leadership roles, and support those employees already in leadership roles.
 Finally, our Compliance Curriculum ensures that employees stay current with regulatory and other compliance requirements.
-These programs and curricula are offered virtually on both a synchronous and self-paced basis - GCE promotes the concept of lifelong learning and supports this concept by offering its employees a generous Tuition Benefit program through its most significant university partner, GCU.
+These programs and curricula are offered virtually on both a synchronous and self-paced basis. - GCE promotes the concept of lifelong learning and supports this concept by offering its employees a generous Tuition Benefit program through its most significant university partner, GCU.
 After three months of continuous service, fulltime employees admitted to GCU receive a 100% tuition reduction on undergraduate and graduate programs.
 Additionally, the tuition benefit is available for an eligible employee's spouse or up to two children with no more than two participants receiving the benefits at any one time.
-An eligible employee's spouse or child admitted to GCU receives a 100% tuition reduction on undergraduate programs and a 50% tuition reduction on graduate programs.
+An eligible employee's spouse or child admitted to GCU receives a 100% tuition reduction on undergraduate programs and a 50% tuition reduction on graduate programs. - GCE monitors employee engagement and satisfaction through an annual survey.
+GCE received responses from 1,835 employees on the 2022 survey.
+The survey asked a number of questions regarding employee engagement and satisfaction including whether employees are actively engaged with their work, whether they have a sense of pride in what they do and whether they enjoy the type of work assigned to them.
+The responses to each question were overwhelmingly positive.
+To the prompt, "Overall I am satisfied with GCE as an employer," fewer than 10% of the responders disagreed with that statement.
+92% of those responses confirmed GCE enables a culture of diversity.
+This survey also inquired about the importance of Environmental, Social and Governance topics that employees feel are important to GCE business performance and financial success.
+The top five selected in the survey by employees were Employee Health and Wellbeing (56%), Community Engagement (55%), Human Capital Management (51%), Workforce Diversity and Engagement (33%) and Professional Integrity (32%).